thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 [CLASS DISCUSSION]

-## How do you use common interface elements?
+## How do you use common UI elements?

+Here are some examples of common user interface elements.

 ![Interface Elements](http://ui-cloud.com/res/Vladimir%20Kudinov/Futurico/previews/FuturicoUI_2.jpg)